andruschka/meteor-bootstrap-simplex/README.md

-meteor-bootstrap-3
+meteor-bootstrap-simplex
 ==================
-bootstrap 3.x packaged for meteor
+bootstrap 3 with simplex theme -  packaged for meteor

 ### to install
-mrt add bootstrap-3
+mrt add bootstrap-simplex